Mental Health Support for Men in Liverpool

 CEO and Founder of Sean’s Place

-Emma Kenny is the official ambassador for Sean’s Place.
-Emma chose to support Sean’s Place as she is passionate about creating proactive support in the prevention of suicide and poor mental health.
+TV’s Emma Kenny chose to support Sean’s Place as she is passionate about creating proactive support in the prevention of suicide and poor mental health.
 Emma is the resident psychologist on ITV’s This Morning, a regular host on BBC radio 1 and Scala radio plus Closer magazine’s Life Columnist .Emma uses her platform to offer expert advice and guidance to viewers and listeners.

 As our Ambassador, Emma will provide workshops for those who access our service and will support us in research and training that will be used to inform, educate and empower others to support those around them with their mental health.